pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 This was not the case.

-To my surprise, the submissions were by and large the same.
+To my surprise, the submissions were mostly the same.
-Of course, each of them had different strengths and weaknesses that shone through.
+Of course, each of them had different strengths and weaknesses too.
 Some organized and placed/scoped their logic more appropriately while others used better variable names and typings (all of them chose to use Typescript).
-The average submission looked like:
+They spent between 30-60min on their code, and the average submission looked like:

 ```ts | checkout.ts
 // checkout.ts